Cannington residents asked to fund own flood defence scheme

 "But we're now in an environment where there's no one agency that can go out and fix problems.

-"There simply isn't enough money to go around and it's down to local residents to make up that difference to make sure their schemes do go ahead."'Live in fear'
+"There simply isn't enough money to go around and it's down to local residents to make up that difference to make sure their schemes do go ahead."

 In Cannington, the preferred scheme includes building a relief channel to divert flood water away from the brook running through the village.